-The first challenge to Ahmed Rıza's leadership emerged in 1896 when Mizancı Murat, a former professor and the publisher of the Mizan newspaper, arrived in Paris.
-He was a liberal, but in contrast with Ahmed Rıza, he was valuing the caliphate and the Islamic identity of the Empire more than anything else, an approach widely accepted by the Young Turks in Europe.
-He was elected the chairman of the CUP, replacing Ahmed Rıza, and the next year he moved the headquarters of the organization to Geneva.
+The initial challenge to Ahmed Rıza's leadership surfaced in 1896 when Mizancı Murat, a former professor and the publisher of the Mizan newspaper, arrived in Paris.
+Mizancı Murat held liberal views but, in contrast to Ahmed Rıza, he placed a high value on the caliphate and the Islamic identity of the Empire, a perspective widely embraced by the Young Turks in Europe.
+He was elected as the chairman of the Committee of Union and Progress, replacing Ahmed Rıza, and the following year, he relocated the organization's headquarters to Geneva.

-This was a time when Abdülhamid was enjoying a recovery of his reputation and influence.
-The worst phase of the problems with Armenians was over for him and the war against Greece had ended in a victory.
-After solving these problems, he focused on the opposition.
-All of the prominent Young Turks in Istanbul were rounded up, brought to the court and sentenced to exile in Tripoli.
-At the same time, the Sultan succeeded in persuading Mizancı Murat and other leaders of the CUP to return to Turkey in order to "assist the Sultan with the reforms."
-Abdülhamid could achieve this by offering them attractive administrative or diplomatic posts.
+During this period, Abdülhamid experienced a resurgence in his reputation and influence.
+The most challenging phase of his difficulties with the Armenians had subsided, and the war against Greece had culminated in victory.
+With these issues resolved, he turned his attention to dealing with the opposition.
+All the prominent Young Turks in Istanbul were apprehended, brought before the court, and subsequently sentenced to exile in Tripoli.
+Simultaneously, the Sultan succeeded in persuading Mizancı Murat and other leaders of the Committee of Union and Progress to return to Turkey, ostensibly to "assist the Sultan with reforms."
+Abdülhamid achieved this by offering them enticing administrative or diplomatic positions.

 Conservatism versus Liberalism

-The tide was turned for the Young Turks in December 1899, when an influential general (and brother-in-law of Abdülhamid), Mahmut Celalettin Pasha came to Paris and joined the opposition, together with his sons Sabahattin and Lütfullah.
-For three years, Mahmut Celalettin Pasha was a guiding figure for the Young Turks and the role he played among the Young Turks was similar to that of Mustafa Fazıl Pasha among the Young Ottomans.
-After his death, his son Sabahattin, also known as Prince Sabahattin, began to pose a challenge against the authority of Ahmed Rıza.
-Sabahattin was a pure liberal, who believed that in order to revive the Empire it was necessary to minimize the state and empower the free enterprise, whereas Ahmed Rıza was a conservative nationalist.
-Soon the movement was divided in two and this divergence became apparent during the inaugural Congress of Ottoman Liberals held in Paris in 1902.
+A pivotal shift occurred for the Young Turks in December 1899 when an influential general, Mahmut Celalettin Pasha (who also happened to be Abdülhamid's brother-in-law), arrived in Paris and aligned with the opposition, along with his sons Sabahattin and Lütfullah.
+For three years, Mahmut Celalettin Pasha played a guiding role among the Young Turks, akin to the role Mustafa Fazıl Pasha held among the Young Ottomans.
+Following his passing, his son Sabahattin, known as Prince Sabahattin, began to challenge the authority of Ahmed Rıza.
+Sabahattin embraced a staunchly liberal ideology, advocating for the minimization of the state and the empowerment of free enterprise as necessary measures to rejuvenate the Empire.
+In contrast, Ahmed Rıza held conservative nationalist views.

-On top rested the constitution in the form of a book under a shining sun.
+"On top rested the constitution in the form of a book under a shining sun.
 Pennants reading ‘pen’ and ‘weapon’ hung from spears flanking the right and left sides respectively.
 From beneath each spear jutted a canon.
-Unlike the canon of the Ottoman imperial coat of arms, this pair of cannons was being fired, symbolizing ideological dynamism.
+Unlike the canon of the Ottoman imperial coat of arms, this pair of cannons was being fired, symbolising ideological dynamism.
 In the centre stood a large upturned crescent reading ‘fraternity, freedom, equality’.
 The word ‘justice’ hung above the middle of the crescent.
-Below the crescent snaked a ribbon emblazoned ‘Ottoman Committee of Progress and Union', while at the bottom of the coat of arms, below the ribbon, two clasped hands symbolized mutual understanding among the Ottoman peoples. (Şükrü Hanioğlu describes the organization's coat of arms)
+Below the crescent snaked a ribbon emblazoned ‘Ottoman Committee of Progress and Union', while at the bottom of the coat of arms, below the ribbon, two clasped hands symbolised mutual understanding among the Ottoman peoples." (Şükrü Hanioğlu describes the organisation's emblem)

 The Second Constitutional Period

-Finally, in July 1908 the trigger was pulled.
-A group of Unionist officers led by Resneli Niyazi Bey and Enver Bey organized their troops, took to the mountains, and demanded the restoration of the constitutional rule.
-It was an outright rebellion and Sultan Abdülhamid first tried to suppress it, only to see that the officers and troops were refusing to fight their comrades.
-To make the situation worse for the Sultan, the inspector he sent to the region, Şemsi Pasha, was murdered by a CUP assassin on July 7.
-There was no way out for the Sultan but to accept the CUP’s demands.
-On the night of July 23, 1908, the constitution - known as the Kanun-u Esasi- was restored, thirty years after Abdülhamid had annulled it.
+Finally, in July 1908, the trigger was pulled.
+A group of Unionist officers led by Resneli Niyazi Bey and Enver Bey organized their troops, took to the mountains, and demanded the restoration of constitutional rule.
+It was a full-scale rebellion.
+Initially, Sultan Abdülhamid attempted to suppress it, only to discover that the officers and troops were unwilling to fight against their comrades.
+To worsen the Sultan's predicament, the inspector he sent to the region, Şemsi Pasha, was assassinated by a Committee operative on 7 July.
+There was no way out for the Sultan but to accept theCommittee's demands.
+On the night of 23 July 1908, the constitution, known as the Kanun-u Esasi, was reinstated, precisely thirty years after Abdülhamid had revoked it.